nrwl/nx/docs/fundamentals/build-full-stack-applications.md

 - Build full stack applications
 - Share code between backend and frontend
-- Inspect how backend and frontend depend on each other and use this information to only retest or rebuilt what is affected.
+- Scale your workspace by understanding how the backend and frontend depend on each other and using this information to only retest/rebuilt only what is affected.